 An active member of the Association of American Medical Colleges (AAMC), Puff has served on the steering committee of the AAMC's Group on Institutional Advancement (GIA).
 He also has received four GIA communications awards and is a six-time judge for the annual AAMC awards competition.

 A graduate of Utica College of Syracuse University with a degree in public relations and journalism, Puff has also pursued graduate studies at Rensselaer Polytechnic Institute in Troy, NY.

 Stephanie Zimmer is a dynamic and accomplished experiential marketing professional with over 18+ years of luxury automotive industry experience.
 She has an extensive background in developing and activating events that drive brand affinity and ultimately vehicle sales.

 As the Head of Experiential Marketing for Mercedes-Benz, she was responsible for both negotiating, securing and activating Mercedes-Benz’ sponsorships of both the Mercedes-Benz Superdome and Mercedes-Benz Stadium.
 In addition, her Official Vehicle partnerships with The Masters Tournament, PGA of America and the US Open Tennis Championships as well as naming rights partnership for Mercedes-Benz Fashion Week have all garnered global press coverage and Event Marketer awards for innovation and on-site activation.

-On January 3rd Stephanie assumed a new and challenging role within the organization as the Sales Operations Manager for the New York Tri-State area consulting with dealers on their sales and marketing initiatives.
+In 2019 Stephanie assumed a new and challenging role within the organization as the Sales Operations Manager for the New York Tri-State area consulting with dealers on their sales and marketing initiatives.